Pallavi Saran Mathur

 the entire gamut of Indian philosophy, mythology and ritual.
 Only a part of

-many Indian ladies who wear a bindi know what
+How many Indian ladies who wear a bindi know what it

 In the hands of a